This Buddha Bowl with Chicken is a copycat of the delicious Freshii™ version. Lots of vegetables and rice noodles in a spicy peanut sauce.

 The rice noodle “cakes” I use come in a bag of about 12 little rice noodle nests.
 Each nest is 1.6 oz.
 If you are starting with rice noodle sticks, use about 4 oz.
 Go for the thicker, fettuccini-width rice noodles for the best results.
 I like to break the noodles in half before soaking if they are long.
 It’s just easier to eat with shorter noodles.

 Rice noodles don’t need to be boiled.
-Simply set to soak in your hottest tap water for about 10 minutes, then drain and use.
+Simply set to soak in your hottest tap water or boiling water for about 10 minutes, then drain and use.
 (If your noodles are thicker, they may need an extra 5-10 minutes to sit in the hot water

 I used regular old peanut butter here.
 If you are starting with natural peanut butter, you may wish to add a pinch of salt and/or sugar and maybe replace 1 Tbsp of the water with oil to help the sauce stick to the noodles.
 I haven’t tested this.
 Just thinking out loud :)